alexboden/Chess-in-Java/README.md

 - Castling
 - En Passant
 - Checkmate
-- Stalemate when player has no legal moves
+- Stalemate when a player has no legal moves
 - When a piece is clicked (assuming it is that colour's turn) it will highlight the legal moves for that piece

 ## Features Not Yet Implemented